Classification and Range

 Weight: 160 pounds (72.6 kg)

 History: Calaya is the second surviving offspring of Amanda and Vip.
-As the youngest member of the group, she is tolerated by all other members.
+As the second youngest member of the group, she is playful and tolerated by all other members.

 Distinguishing features: Calaya is independent and a great climber.

 Born: October 20, 2007 at Woodland Park Zoo.
 Daughter of Vip and Amanda

 History: Uzumma is the third surviving offspring of Amanda and Vip.
 She is the youngest member of the group and is tolerated by all other members.
 Distinguishing features: When she was young, she was always close by mother Amanda's side, but now look for Uzumma to show her independence.